The short answer

 General-purpose chains leave institutional use cases underserved

 Most L1s optimize for open-ended app execution with token-staked validator consensus.
 Aeredium eliminates human validators entirely.
 Validation runs in hardware-secured cloud enclaves.
-Anti-MEV is not a feature bolted on; it is impossible to front-run inside a TEE because validators never see transaction contents before ordering.
+Anti-MEV is not presented as a feature bolted on; Aeredium argues that encrypted TEE execution prevents validators from reading transaction contents before ordering, which is the basis of its front-running-resistance claim.

 L2s solve Ethereum throughput, not cross-ecosystem settlement